robole/artifice/readme.md

     n.
     Something contrived or made up to achieve an end, especially by deceiving; a stratagem or ruse: synonym: wile.

-This is home to (art) experiments to improve my web dev trickery.
+This is home to some (art) experiments to improve my frontend trickery.

 Each experiment is organised into a folder.
 If the folder has:
 - A subfolder with the title "original" - I recreated the original artwork in here (with a smidge of artistic license).